Shreejit-D/Robotics-Projects/1_Dead-reckoning-Sensor-fusion/Readme.md

-# Lab 4: Sensor Fusion and Dead Reckoning
+Sensor Fusion and Dead Reckoning

 This project focuses on implementing sensor fusion and performing dead reckoning using IMU sensor data.
 The lab is divided into two main parts: